-By 1947, 392 Marlborough was the home of Rankin Smith Dickinson, a painter, and his wife, Mabel (Haynes) Dickinson.
+On February 19, 1946, 392 Marlborough was purchased from Urbana Smith by Rankin Smith Dickinson, a painter, and his wife, Mabel M. (Haynes) Dickinson.
 They continued to operate it as a lodging house.
 They previously had lived at 41 Rutland Square.
-Rankin Dickinson et al were the assessed owners of 392 Marlborough from 1947.
 Living with them were their unmarried daughter, Madalean E. Dickinson, and their son and daughter-in-law, William Rankin Allanson Dickinson and Dorothy Ray (Bodman) Dickinson.

-Rankin Dickinson died in 1953.
+Rankin Dickinson died in November of 1953.
 Mabel Dickinson, Madalean Dickinson, and William and Dorothy Dickinson continued to live at 392 Marlborough.
 William Dickinson was an electrician.

-In 1964, Madalean Dickinson purchased and moved to 304 Marlborough, which she operated as a lodging house.
+In May of 1964, Madalean Dickinson purchased and moved to 304 Marlborough, which she operated as a lodging house.

 Mabel Dickinson died in March of 1970.
-She left a 50 percent interest to her son, William, and a 50 percent interest to her daughter and her daughter-in-law, Madalean and Dorothy Dickinson.
+She left a one-half interest in 392 Marlborough to her son, William, and a one-half interest to her daughter and her daughter-in-law, Madalean and Dorothy Dickinson.

 William and Dorothy Dickinson continued to operate the property as a lodging house.

-In August of 1981, William Dickinson transferred his interest in the property to Dorothy Dickinson.
+On August 21, 1981, William Dickinson transferred his interest in the property to Dorothy Dickinson.
 He died in October of 1982.

-In March of 2003, it filed for (and subsequently received) permission to convert the property from a lodging house into three apartments.
+In March of 2003, Gregory Cohen filed for (and subsequently received) permission to convert the property from a lodging house into three apartments.

-In September of 2004, it converted the property into three condominium units, the 392 Marlborough Condominium.
+On September 30, 2004, it converted the property into three condominium units, the 392 Marlborough Condominium.